AzraArts/AllWhatsPy/README.md

-## O que você pode fazer com AllWhatsPy
+## What you can do with AllWhatsPy

-- ##  Conectar
+- ##  To Connect

-> É de enorme importância a utilização deste código!
-Afinal, ele é o responsável pela integração do AllWhatsPy ao Whatsapp.
+> It is of great importance to use this code!
+After all, he is responsible for integrating AllWhatsPy with Whatsapp.
-> É possível utilizar como `awp.conexao()` ou `awp.conexao(2)`.
-No primeiro caso, abrirá um `popup` na tela esperando a confirmação para dar continuidade.
+> It is possible to utilize as `awp.conexao()` or `awp.conexao(2)`.
+At first case, a popup will open on the screen, waiting for confirmation to continue.
->  No segundo caso, será ignorado o popup que aparece após a inicialização do algoritmo.
+> In the second case, the popup that appears after the algorithm initialization will be ignored.

 <p>